30 Years War Bohemian Phase

 Introduction: The Defenestration and its Aftermath

-The Bohemian phase, arguably the most pivotal opening act of the Thirty Years' War, began with a dramatic event: the Defenestration of Prague on May 23, 1618.
+The Bohemian phase, arguably the most important opening act of the Thirty Years' War, began with a dramatic event: the Defenestration of Prague on May 23, 1618.
 This incident, in which two imperial governors and a secretary were thrown from a window of Prague Castle by Bohemian Protestant nobles, became a potent symbol of religious and political tensions that had been simmering for years.
 The act, while seemingly impulsive, was the culmination of growing resentment against the Habsburg emperors' attempts to suppress Protestantism within their Bohemian territories.

 The Bohemian Revolt and the Battle of White Mountain

 Following the Defenestration, the Bohemian Estates declared their allegiance to Frederick V, the Elector Palatine, a Protestant prince whose wife, Elizabeth Stuart, was the daughter of James I of England.
 This decision was largely driven by opportunistic considerations, with Frederick seeing an opportunity to expand his territory and influence.
-However, the choice of Frederick V as king of Bohemia also brought the conflict to a European stage, escalating its dimensions beyond a purely Bohemian affair.
+Even so, the choice of Frederick V as king of Bohemia also brought the conflict to a European stage, escalating its dimensions beyond a purely Bohemian affair.

 The ensuing Bohemian revolt was a complex and often chaotic affair.
 The Bohemian army, though initially successful in securing some victories, lacked the resources and military expertise to withstand a sustained Habsburg counteroffensive.
 Ferdinand II, receiving significant support from Catholic powers like Spain and Bavaria, mobilized a powerful army under the command of the experienced General Tilly.